Room Under the Stairs: Conception and influence

-In an interview with Rolling Stone, Zayn stated that listening to Chris Stapleton and Willie Nelson inspired the songwriting for this album, marking a shift away from the R&B sound of his first three albums towards "a more rustic and soulful sound".

-According to Clash, Room Under the Stairs is a "true coming-of-age story; where he draws on genres such as soul, country, and pop, and his lyrical sincerity and renewed creative freedom have taken his music in an exciting and interesting direction that no one saw coming."
+In an interview with Rolling Stone, Zayn stated that listening to Chris Stapleton and Willie Nelson inspired the songwriting for this album, marking a shift away from the pop and R&B-centered styles of his first three albums towards "a more rustic and soulful sound".
+According to Clash, Room Under the Stairs is a "true coming-of-age story... where he draws on genres such as soul, country, and pop, and his lyrical sincerity and renewed creative freedom have taken his music in an exciting and interesting direction that no one saw coming."

 Composition

 Music

 The album includes "soulful" vocals on "Grateful", "Alienated" and "My Woman".
 Other tracks like "Stardust" was called an emotional and deep "country pop ode".
 "Gates of Hell" was considered to be an indie rock track with "soft rock Americana" and "an odd American twang" to Zayn's vocals appearing later in the track.
 "What I Am" was called soft pop and "False Starts" was noted for its "long falsettos".
 "Fuchsia Sea" was described as a "confused combination of soft rock and R&B".